bevyengine/bevy-website/content/news/2021-04-06-bevy-0.5/index.md

 ### System Sets

-{{rust_type(type="struct" crate="bevy_ecs" mod="schedule" version="0.5.0" name="SystemSet" plural=true)}} are a new way to apply the same configuration to a group of systems, which significantly cuts down on boilerplate.
+{{rust_docs(type="struct" crate="bevy_ecs" mod="schedule" version="0.5.0" name="SystemSet" plural=true)}} are a new way to apply the same configuration to a group of systems, which significantly cuts down on boilerplate.
 The "physics" example above could be rephrased like this:

 ```rust
 app